International students Student visa - Supporting documents guidance

 If a dependant:

-- is applying at the same time as the Student visa main applicant and
+• is applying at the same time as the Student visa main applicant and

-- has both their nationality and the nationality of the Student listed in the differential evidence requirement (Appendix Student ST 22.1)
+• has both their nationality and the nationality of the Student listed in the differential evidence requirement (Appendix Student ST 22.1)

-- is making an application for entry clearance (applying outside the UK) or a visa extension (in the UK) while meeting both above conditions
+• is making an application for entry clearance (applying outside the UK) or a visa extension (in the UK) while meeting both above conditions

 Then the dependant can be considered under the differentiation arrangement and will not need to submit certain additional supporting documents.
-The dependant will have to indicate on their visa application form that they are applying under differentiation arrangements and also declare they can provide evidence they meet requirements.
+The dependant will have to indicate on their visa application form that they are applying under differentiation arrangements and declare they can provide evidence they meet requirements.

 If my dependant is applying under differentiation arrangements, do they still need to show funds?

-UKVI have confirmed that when a visa application is being considered under differentation arrangements, they can still request supporting documents.
 If a dependant does not provide documents relating to funds, the visa application will be refused.
 We therefore advise for you and your dependants to maintain your financial documents that meet Appendix Student requirements in case this is requested by UKVI.

 My dependants are applying separately from me (the main Student visa applicant).
 Can they be considered under the differentiation arrangement?

-If the dependant is applying separately from the main Student visa applicant, even if the dependant is of a nationality listed in the differentiation arrangement, then the differentation arrangement will not apply and they will be required to provide all supporting documents.
-This is confirmed in the Student route casework guidance.
+If the dependant is applying separately from the main Student visa applicant, even if the dependant is from a country listed in the differentiation arrangement, then the differentiation arrangement will not apply and they will be required to provide all supporting documents.

 More information:

-Showing financial maintenance (money) for Student visa
+Showing the required funds (money) for Student visa

 Whether your nationality is listed under the differential evidence requirement in Appendix Student will also determine whether you have to show finances for your Student visa application.